Available triggers

 Create a Zapier account, connect both apps, and build your first automation.
 The whole process takes about 10 minutes.

 You need server administrator permissions on Discord or the "Manage Webhooks" permission to connect Zapier.
 For Plutio, you need access to the workspace settings.
 Zapier connects to both using OAuth, so no API keys to copy.
+If you manage a large Discord server with multiple roles, ensure the Zapier bot role has permission to post in the channels you select during setup.

 After connecting, test your Zap before turning it on.
 Zapier can send a test message to verify everything works.
 Check that the message appears in the right channel with the expected formatting.